Dying With Dignity Canada is cheering a Quebec judge’s decision to strike down a restriction in Bill C-14, Canada’s federal assisted dying law.

 Launched in June 2017, the Quebec constitutional challenge targeted eligibility rules in Bill C-14 and in Bill 52, Quebec’s provincial assisted dying law, that the plaintiffs said unfairly deny them their right to medical assistance in dying (MAID).
 Montreal residents Jean Truchon and Nicole Gladu both suffer from severe, chronic medical conditions and wish to exercise their right to an assisted death.
 Both were told that they did not qualify for MAID under Bill C-14 because their natural deaths were not “reasonably foreseeable.”

-- Download and read the Court of Appeal for Ontario's decision (please note that the decision is only available in French at this time)
+- Download and read the decision (please note that the decision is only available in French at this time)

 In a court decision announced Wednesday, Quebec Superior Court Justice Christine Baudouin struck down Bill C-14’s “reasonably foreseeable” rule as well as a clause in Quebec’s Bill 52 restricting MAID access to only those applicants who are at “end of life.”
 These restrictions, she ruled, infringe the plaintiffs’ Section 7 Charter right to life, liberty and security of the person.
 Justice Baudouin also found that the rules violate Truchon’s and Gladu’s Section 15 right to equal treatment under the law.